 5. Be genuinely interested in them

 I’m often asked how to get prospects to be interested in the sales pitch.
 My answer typically turns the question on its head.
 I stress that it’s much more about the seller than the buyer.
 If you want a buyer to be interested in what you have to say, you need to do two things.
-(1) Show genuine interest in them, their challenges and needs and (2) Position what you say in those terms.
+(1) Show genuine interest in them, their challenges and needs, and (2) Position what you say in those terms.
 It’s no good just telling a prospect what you do and what the service does.
 They need to understand what it does for them.
-You therefore need to work on questioning techniques and actively listen to the answers.
-It also means you need to learn to summarise and clarify so that they feel you’re genuinely considering what they need, what they’ve said and how and whether what you have applies for them.
+You, therefore, need to work on questioning techniques and actively listen to the answers.
+It also means you need to learn to summarise and clarify so that they feel you’re genuinely considering what they need, what they’ve said, and how and whether what you have applies to them.

 These tips will ensure that you make the most of every sales interaction.
 If you want to close more business, you will struggle to do that without having developed some kind of relationship with your buyer.
 So work on yourself as part of the sales process and you’ll develop more business.